-Students in the Honors Program participate in an annual seminar each year.
-The seminars are paired, such that the freshman HON 100 course and the senior HON 400 course are taught concurrently in the fall.
+Students in the Honors Program participate in an annual seminar each year, beginning in the spring of their sophomore year.
 The sophomore HON 200 course and the junior HON 300 course are taught concurrently in the spring.
-All Honors Seminars are offered for S/U credit only.
+HON 490 is taught each fall.
+All Honors seminars are offered for S/U credit only.

 Honors seminars are based around experiential learning.
-HON 100/400 focuses on professional development by facilitating student-faculty interactions in each student's major field of study.
+HON 490 focuses on professional development by facilitating student-faculty interactions in each student's major field of study.
 HON 200/300 is based around a service project utilizing an interdisciplinary approach.
-Students are challenged to work as a team to as they conduct research and implement an action plan.
+Students are challenged to work as a team as they conduct research and implement an action plan.